ysyk2021/the-power-of-discipline-in-effective-time-management/src/chapter-4-2.md

 ### The Habit Loop

-The habit loop consists of three key components: the cue, the routine, and the reward\[\^1\^\].
+The habit loop consists of three key components: the cue, the routine, and the reward.
 Understanding this loop can help individuals develop productive habits effectively:

 * **Cue**: A cue triggers the start of a habit.
 It can be a specific time, location, emotional state, or an event.
 Identifying the cues that precede desired habits is essential for habit formation.